receter/sys42/README.md

 System 42 is a collection of principles, components, and utilities that are designed to work together to make it easier to build consistent, accessible, and performant UIs for web applications.

-It can be used right out of the box or serve as a foundation for building your own component library.
-In fact, the primary reason behind its creation was to lay the groundwork for the design system at Userbrain.
+The component library @sys42/ui can be used right out of the box or serve as a foundation for building your own component library.

 You can find a deployed list of components at: https://receter.github.io/sys42/

 ## Packages

-This project is a monorepo managed with PNPM.
-It consists of the following two main packages:
+This is a monorepo managed with PNPM.
+It contains the following packages:

 - `@sys42/ui`: React component library
 - `@sys42/utils`: Utility library
+- `@sys42/copilot`: A collection of markdown files that serve as instructions for AI assistants

-Further the monorepo includes an example project that uses the component library `example-consumer` and a collection of markdown files to serve as instructions for AI assistants `@sys42/copilot`.
+Further the monorepo includes an example project that uses the component library: `example-consumer`.

 ## Technical Simplicity